devpro/puppet-beginner-training/readme.md

     Ruby must be installed on your computer in order to be able to test your code before commit (seems obvious, right?).
 The installation can be found on [rubyinstaller.org](https://rubyinstaller.org/downloads/).
 At the moment of writing this documentation, the stable version was 2.4.X (do not select 2.5).

+    It's important to review some steps of the installation wizard and verify the checkboxes, in particular the one from the last step (this is not required).

     ```bash
     ruby -v
     # should display the version